If pharmacy says there are no medications for you to pick up, please ask following questions from pharmacy

 2) Or is it because pharmacy is out of stock?

 3) Or is insurance refusing to pay for it and needs a prior authorization?
 It usually means that your insurance wants you to try cheaper medications first.
 You can ask pharmacy about cash price in this case.

 4) Can prescription be transferred to a different pharmacy.
 You don’t need us (doctor) to transfer the prescription unless it is a controlled medication.
 You can ask the new pharmacy to call the old pharmacy to transfer the prescription yourself.
 It is the fastest process to transfer the prescription and can even be done online on websites of different pharmacies.

 If pharmacy says that a prescription has not been received on the day of appointment, please first look into your online pharmacy account/profile for that pharmacy.
 In most cases a medication has been sent but pharmacy staff sometimes has trouble locating it.

-Please click below to login to your pharmacy profile
+Please click on right side to login to your pharmacy profile.